 Since that time anxiety has been a constant guest in my life.
 Sometimes making a strong entrance, at other times retreating into the shadows.
 But the message it’s been sending?
 ‘There is something wrong with you.’

-I gained something from most of them but it was my personal (often heroic) efforts to ‘overcome’ anxiety that pushed me to keep trying.
-But I didn’t succeed.
-I still have anxiety.
+Over time I received different therapies.
+On and off I engaged with this process for a long time and met with different therapists.
+I tried the usual approaches and gained something from most of them but it was my personal (often heroic) efforts to ‘overcome’ anxiety that pushed me to keep trying.
+I guess I didn’t fully succeed as I still feel anxious at times.
 But I have learned to meditate and to seek calm when I can.
 I have a new therapist with a more gentle and mindful approach.
-In this context, without directly suggesting it to me, I began to relate to my anxiety in a different way.
+They helped me relate to my anxiety in a different way.

-I still struggle a lot when I feel it but I also take the time to soothe it and to try to understand it.
+I still struggle when things get tough, I feel it but I take the time to soothe it and to try to understand it.
 I can also see the unexpected gifts of growth it has given me in the areas that are personally meaningful to me: creativity and spirituality.

 It has pushed me to seek the truth, my identity, and to grow.
 Maybe it is doing the same for you in your life?
 Maybe when we come to appreciate anxiety’s presence, it will in time reveal its purpose in our lives.

 If it is holding us back it is painful.
 I wish I could take a magic wand sometimes and wave it ‘away.’
 But if we can learn to be more gentle and patient with our anxiety it might yet just prove to be a friend that is guiding us to discover our destiny.

 I am trusting that somehow, somewhere in this long and often frustrating process we are becoming more whole, more human and more compassionate individuals.
 With ourselves and with other people.
 What do you think?

 No Panic specialises in self-help recovery and our services include:

 Providing people with the skills they need to manage their condition and work towards recovery.